jeffreysorgen/golf-club-sensors/activity.md

 - What are the next steps?
   - watch video
   - implement BLE
-  - copy the code I use into the repo
+  - if possible, copy the code I use for this step into the repo, _ArduinoBLE-to-Android_